 Both ligaments and tendons work in harmony to make sure your cat’s movements are fluid.
 However, when conditions arise that impact the ligaments and tendons, your cat’s ability to walk and jump will diminish significantly.
+Symptoms include the following:

 - Limping that progressively worsens

 - Refusal to bend the troubled leg

 - Pain in general or response to touch